altocodenl/tagaway/readme.md

       - `tag`: content of input to filter tag or add a new one.
       - `timeout`: if present, a timeout that invokes `query uploads`.
       - `wait`: if present, an object where every key is an upload id and the value is an array of the form `{lastActivity: INTEGER, interval: SETINTERVAL FUNCTION}`.
 These are used to determine when a `wait` event should be sent.
+   - `uploadRefresh`: an interval that will refresh the page (to prevent the screen and/or disk going to sleep) if `State.upload.queue` is not empty.

 - `Data`:
    - `account`: `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, used: INTEGER}, suggestGeotagging: true|UNDEFINED, suggestSelection: true|UNDEFINED}`.